yuvalgrofman/Ass-Three/README.md

 ## Additional Info

 Firstly, the algorithm currently supports running the client and server on the same machine.
 In order to change this behavior, the ip address in the client must be changed.
+Moreover, the port used by the server is 5555, the client also uses the same port number.

-Secondly, This algorithm automatically sets the k value used in the KNN algorithm to 3 and the distance metric used is the euclidean distance.
+Secondly, This algorithm automatically sets the k value used in the KNN algorithm to 5 and the distance metric used is the euclidean distance.

 # The Client